A clever retort

 Retorts are operated under a slightly negative pressure and mercury vapour is usually exhausted into a water condensation system.
 The vapour is cooled rapidly to below the boiling point and the liquid mercury is collected under water to avoid re-evaporation.
 The mercury produce has small quantities of gold, silver and other metals but is usually of sufficient purity to be reused for amalgamation.
 Mercury losses vary between 0.2-0.4% for each distillation cycle.

-The original Egyptian word for pyramid, per-neter, signifies a structure or shape that was designed to “generate, transform and transmit energy.”
-These words suggest that the pyramidal shape itself was designed to tap into and direct some form of power.
+The Egyptian word for pyramid, mer, means “light”.
+This translation suggests that the pyramidal shape itself was designed to amplify spiritual light.
 “In God We Trust” then, has an esoteric meaning when we consider the synthesis of sound and light: a scalar wave.